 Theo joined Saferworld in 2017.
 He leads on security, justice and gender research and supports the organisation’s community security work in Myanmar.

 Previously, Theo was a peacebuilding adviser for DFID Burma, responsible for leading work on conflict sensitivity and intercommunal conflict.
 Theo also played a key role in the design and implementation of the peacebuilding programme.
-Before this, Theo was the research coordinator of the National Memory and Peace Documentation Centre, the Kitgum office of the Ugandan organisation Refugee Law Project.
+Before this, Theo was the research coordinator of the National Memory and Peace Documentation Centre, a collaborative initiative of the Ugandan Refugee Law Project.
 Theo led the centre’s work on human rights documentation, the legacies of violence research programme, and the centre’s work on memorialisation, community outreach and conflict mediation.

-Theo holds a PhD in gender, conflict and transitional justice, a Master in conflict studies and human rights.
+Theo holds a PhD in gender, conflict and transitional justice, a masters degree in conflict studies and human rights.

 Léonie Northedge joined Saferworld in 2014, and has worked on Saferworld’s programmes and research, policy and advocacy on Yemen, Egypt and Tunisia.
 Before Saferworld, Léonie worked at the think tank Chatham House, where she was a research associate on the Middle East and North Africa.

 Awfa joined Saferworld in 2016 as a project manager in Yemen, with a focus on gender work in the country, and then moved on to become country manager where she oversees the programme and manages the day-to-day activities of the team.

 She brings with her a wide range of experience working in Yemen, including as Food, Security and Livelihoods Coordinator at the National Foundation for Development and Humanitarian Response, and then as the gender focal point in the food security and agriculture cluster in Yemen.